Payforit Mobile Casino Deposits 2026: Payforit Casino Deposits Explained

 Fonix Third-party provider EE, O2, Vodafone, Three, plus others (e.g. BT, Virgin) £40 per day (≈£240/month) SMS or in-browser PIN (no separate app needed)

-Using Payforit for casino deposits is safe and regulated.
+Using Payforit for casino deposits is a safe and regulated option.
 The Phone-paid Services Authority (PSA) oversaw the use of carrier billing in the UK.
-Since 2025 Ofcom is now responsible for overseeing carrier billing practices in the UK.
+Since 2025, Ofcom has been responsible for overseeing carrier billing practices in the UK.

 PayforIt logo

-UK casino offering Payforit deposits must be licensed by the UKGC.
-Payforit deposits also count toward your overall casino deposit limits and responsible gambling controls just like any other payment method.
+The UKGC must license UK casinos offering Payforit deposits.
+Payforit deposits also count toward your overall casino deposit limits and responsible gambling controls, just like any other payment method.
 Operators have to include them in any self-exclusion or deposit limit schemes you set up on your account.

 Aspect Payforit Casino Deposits (UK)